bartlomiej-milosz/student-enrolment-management-system/README.md

 - **H2 Database**: Embedded database used for testing, configured to be transient.

 ### Code Mapping and Reduction
-- **MapStruct 1.5.5.Final**: For mapping between DTOs and entity objects, reducing boilerplate code in Java bean mappings.
+- **MapStruct**: For mapping between DTOs and entity objects, reducing boilerplate code in Java bean mappings.
 - **Lombok**: Utilized to minimize boilerplate code like getters, setters, and constructors.

 ### Build and Deployment